-In respect of the Shares distributed in and from Switzerland, the place of performance and jurisdiction is the registered office of the Representative.
+In respect of the units offered in Switzerland, the place of performance is the registered office of the representative.
+The place of jurisdiction is at the registered office of the representative or at the registered office or place of residence of the investor.